-Dr. Falcone and the Falcone Center team can provide this evaluation or she can guide you in what should be investigated by your family doctor prior to hair treatment.
+Dr. Falcone and her team at the Falcone Center team can provide this evaluation, or she can guide you in what should be investigated by your family doctor prior to hair treatment

-Common patterns of Female Hair Loss
+Common Patterns of Hair Loss in Women

 Women can experience a variety of hair loss patterns from miniaturization of the hair follicles to thinning of a section or the entire scalp.